corneliusdavid/Wordnik4Delphi/README.md

 ## API KEY ##

 An API Key is required to make the calls to Wordnik.
 The DelphiCon presentation shows the app running but the API key was removed before submitting to GitHub.
-You need to register for your own API key, then update the parameter in both `RESTRequest` components in the data module of this project before attempting to call the API, otherwise, you'll get a **401 - Unauthorized** error response.
+You need to register for your own API key, then update the result in the function `GetAPIKey` in the data module of this project before attempting to call the API, otherwise, you'll get a **401 - Unauthorized** error response.

 ## Issues Encountered ##